What are the school hours?

 What does my child need for Nap time?

 If your child stays past 1:00 they will need to bring bedding for their rest period.
-This includes a crib sheet, blanket and small pillow if needed that can all fit in a pillow case.
+We recommend a small nap roll by Rollee Pollee.
+You may purchase one from the office or buy one on Amazon.
 A lovey can be brought in as well.
 The bedding will stay at school and you may take it home at the end of the week to wash.

 Can I volunteer in my child's classroom?